SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **SuperOffice CRM administrator user:**

-Here you must enter a user which has NetServer administrator rights.
+Here you must enter a user that has NetServer administrator rights.
 This user will be used to create a NetServer system user, which will be used by the Service application.
 If you have just run the server setup, you configured a first user there, and you should use that one.

 **Password for this user:**

 The password for this CRM administrator user.
 After pressing "enter" you may have to wait.